-Now that you know the key elements of approaching EMS implementation, you can use Tool GS-1: Gap Analysis Tool to evaluate the current status of your facility.
-Before starting the gap analysis, you should read the other modules to better understand the most common elements in an EMS.
-As you proceed, you can use Tool GS-2: Getting Started Checklist to track your implementation efforts and Tool GS-3: Environmental Management Systems Checklist to track your progress in developing the specific EMS elements.
+Now that you know the key elements of approaching EMS implementation, you can conduct a gap analysis to evaluate the current status of your facility.
+Before starting the gap analysis, you should read the other chapters to better understand the most common elements in an EMS.
+You will also need to track your implementation efforts and your progress in developing the specific EMS elements.